-How Sprint Planning brings super-focus to your team
+How Sprint Planning brings laser-focus to your team

 How do you get a team to focus on the same goal?